Key Takeaways

 To preface this analysis, we’ll start off by stating that the name dYdX comes from a well-known mathematical derivative equation: dy/dx, which is used to measure a function’s rate of change.
 In derivatives trading, highly volatile asset price fluctuation is the norm, with the rate of change for each asset type being constant.

-More generally, dYdX v4 is fully open-source and collects user trading fees, which are then 100% distributed to dYdX stakers for contributing to the security of the dYdX Chain network.
+More generally, dYdX v4 is fully open-source and collects user trading fees, which are then 100%Â distributed to dYdX stakers for contributing to the security of the dYdX Chain network.
 Additionally, v3 collects maker and taker fees when trades are placed, yet does not charge gas fees for trading although it still requires traders to pay gas to deposit or withdraw their assets.
-In addition to its desktop versions, dYdX Chain (supporting dYdX v4) has its own in-house iPhone iOS mobile application, with Android support to come in time.
+In addition to the web interface, dYdX is accessible through mobile apps.
+Android beta support was announced in May 2024, and dYdX later introduced a redesigned mobile trading experience with Default and Pro modes.

 dYdX Chain is a Cosmos-specific blockchain built to provide the necessary software and infrastructure required to power the fourth version (dYdX v4) of its decentralized perpetual exchange.
 Like most Cosmos chains, dYdX Chain is built on the Cosmos SDK and utilizes CometBFT Proof of Stake (PoS) consensus (an improved version of Tendermint).